A Military Canned Food

-Through the years, evaporated milk is used to enhance the flavour of food.
+Through the years, evaporated milk was used to enhance the flavour of food.
 Many milk-based delicacies were discovered and recipes handed down for generations.
-But what are other uses of this beverage?

 - Facial scrub and moisturizer.
 Two tablespoons of evaporated milk (unsweetened) with a teaspoon of ground almonds work well as a facial scrub.
 Moisturizes too!